SagarSDagdu/ios-group-order-ux/README.md

 ## Overview

-Group Order Food Example is an iOS application that demonstrates the user experience of group ordering functionality in a food app.
+Group Order Food Example is a fun iOS project that demonstrates the user experience of group ordering functionality in a food app.
 The inspiration to create this project is taken from Swiggy app!

-This project showcases the use of `UIActivityViewController` for sharing, custom URL schemes for deep linking, and iOS 17's new tap-to-share feature.
+This project showcases the use of `UIActivityViewController` for sharing, custom URL schemes for deep linking, and iOS 17's new NameDrop like animation for sharing data.

 ## Features

 - Create and share group food orders
 - Custom URL scheme handling for deep linking
 - Animated emoji display in the order acceptance view
-- Support for iOS 17's tap-to-share functionality
+- Support for iOS 17's NameDrop like animation for sharing data
 - Clean and intuitive user interface

 ## Requirements